-Having worked as a financial advisor during the early days of my career, I was always alive to the fact that a time would come when I would retire.
+Having worked as a financial advisor during the early days of my career, I was always aware of the fact that a time would come when I would retire.
 I also wished to retire sooner to share some moments with my family.
 This meant that I had to apply the tips I shared with some of my clients, such as investing early and saving for retirement.
 There are plenty of good investing firms out there that will keep your money safe, so there’s no need to worry about losing what you’ve saved.
 SoFi, for example, is used by millions to invest their hard-earned cash ready to use for retirement – you can check it out here.
 Looking back, I can say I had enough for retirement, but something inside tells me that I could have done better.

 Looking at my elderly neighbor and some of my past clients, I understand that not saving for retirement comes with some consequences.
 This is not to say that not saving spells for disaster, but it undoubtedly kills dreams.
 Think about it, someone who wanted to tour the world after retirement could be forced to sit at home as others enjoy their lives.
 Or someone wishing to live an independent, fulfilling senior life would want to own a cozy apartment in an active adult housing community, which can be possible with enough savings and may not be possible otherwise.

 It is your time to invest in your retirement, and time is not on your side.
 You might never know what destiny has on hold for you.
 Keep in mind that paying for insurance for seniors could be a smart idea once you are nearing retirement.
 This can do good for your retired life.
 If you need more convincing to boost your retirement savings today, here is what will happen when you fail to save enough.